netdata/netdata/streaming/README.md

 ```
 [stream]
     enabled = yes | no
+    compresion_enabled = yes | no
     destination = IP:PORT[:SSL] ...
     api key = XXXXXXXXXXX
 ```
+Stream data compression is enabled by default on systems where the appropriate versions (1.9.0 and later) of LZ4 library are installed.
+The current implementation of streaming data compression has the limitation: the size of single data block transmitted must not exceed 16384 bytes.
+If single data block size exceeds this limit, stream data compression should be disabled.

 This is an overview of how these options can be combined: